WICG/nav-speculation/same-origin-chrome-origin-trial.md

 In the typical case, a prerender lives as long as the document that triggered it is alive, until it is either activated by a subsequent navigation to the prerendered URL, or discarded due to a navigation to another URL.

 In more detail:
-* Only "prerender" actions are supported.
-The action "prefetch_with_subresources" is additionally supported in a [separate origin trial](https://developer.chrome.com/origintrials/#/view_trial/4576783121315266561) that requires its own token.
+* Only `"prerender"` actions are supported.
+The action `"prefetch_with_subresources"` is supported in a [separate origin trial](https://developer.chrome.com/origintrials/#/view_trial/4576783121315266561) that requires its own token.
 It is acceptable to mix these origin trials.
 * Only same-origin prerendering is permitted.
 Cross-origin redirects cause prerendering to be cancelled.
 Any navigation away from the initial prerendered page also cancels the prerendering (exception: same-document navigations are allowed).
 * We only process rules being added; removal of rule sets is presently ignored.
 * We only accept list rules.